ROCm/omnitrace/docs/reference/development-guide.rst

 ``libomnitrace-dl``: `source/lib/omnitrace-dl <https://github.com/ROCm/omnitrace/tree/main/source/lib/omnitrace-dl>`_
 --------------------------------------------------------------------------------------------------------------------------------

-Lightweight, front-end library for ``libomnitrace`` which serves three primary purposes:
+This is a lightweight, front-end library for ``libomnitrace`` which serves three primary purposes:

-* Dramatically speeds up instrumentation time vs. using ``libomnitrace`` directly since Dyninst must parse the entire library in order to find instrumentation functions (a ``dlopen`` call is made on ``libomnitrace`` when the instrumentation functions get called)
+* Dramatically speeds up instrumentation time compared to using ``libomnitrace`` directly because Dyninst must parse the entire library in order to find the instrumentation functions (a ``dlopen`` call is made on ``libomnitrace`` when the instrumentation functions get called)
 * Prevents re-entry if ``libomnitrace`` calls an instrumented function internally
 * Coordinates communication between ``libomnitrace-user`` and ``libomnitrace``